Hints & Tips

 We rushed outside to see Mal, squarely lying on his back in a pile of leaves.
 He’s fine by the way, we got him up, dusted him down and bought him a snifter of whiskey and he thawed out OK, but it could have been very nasty.
 As Phil the Cat said, “Luckily he landed on his wallet, which he hardly ever opens so it’s probably stuffed with old fivers and broke his fall.”

 But my point is, DON’T ignore your piles of leaves!
-The are a trip hazard and now Shouty Mal is threatening to sue Newcastle Nick, the landlord (he’ll probably settle for a couple of free pints knowing him).
+The are a slip hazard and now Shouty Mal is threatening to sue Newcastle Nick, the landlord (he’ll probably settle for a couple of free pints knowing him).

 Seriously though.
 Clear up your leaves.
 Particularly if us public (we are known to be stupid) are visiting.
 And get them off your grass too, they are doing goodness knows what damage to your lovely lawn.